 Paul’s ZX Spectrum pages

-This machine was the first computer I ever owned and it taught me a lot about the way that computers work.
-The Sinclair Basic built in the machine is a very accessible programming language and its simple architecture also makes it easy to program in z80 assembly.
+This machine was the first computer I ever owned and it taught me a lot about the way that computers (still) work.
+Its native programming language, called Sinclair Basic, is very accessible to novices and makes it easy to play around with text and graphics for instance.
+The simple architecture of the machine also makes it relatively easy to program in Z80 assembly.

-These pages are dedicated to some of the projects I did for this machine, just because they are fun to do and other people might appreciate them. :)
+These pages are dedicated to some of the projects I did on this machine.
+Just because they were fun to do and other people might appreciate them as well... :)